Replace constructor with builder

 Package for new builder

-Type the name of the destination package, or click the browse button, and locate it in the Choose Destination Package dialog box.
+Type the name of the destination package, or click the browse button, and locate it in the Choose Destination Package dialog.
 If the desired package doesn't exist, click to create a new one.

-Click this radio button to specify an existing builder class.
+Click this option to specify an existing builder class.

 Builder class name